-Finally, as stated in Ref.
-19, we are continuing to collect this sort of data.
-We hope that with more students in the sample and better statistics we can revisit the question of normalized gains for different groups and sub-groups of students and the effectiveness of compressed-format compared to regular-format courses.
+Finally, as stated in Reference 19, we are continuing to collect this sort of data.
+We hope that with more students in the sample and better statistics we can re-visit the question of normalised gains for different groups and sub-groups of students and the effectiveness of compressed-format compared to regular-format courses.
 Such longitudinal data will also allow us to get a better idea about the importance of the individual instructor or instructors in influencing student performance.